Why is there a data allowance for my AT&T internet plan?

-That depends.
+It depends.
 Our Wi-Fi gateways are secured.
-If you have some other gateway or router and haven’t secured it, someone nearby with a computer or other Wi-Fi-enabled device could access your home network, use your high-speed internet, and increase your usage.
-Common encryption protocols, such as Wireless Encryption Protocol (WEP) or Wi-Fi Protected Access (WPA), can provide additional security.
-Learn how to secure your AT&T-provided devices.
-Others can check their manufacturer's support website for help in securing their Wi-Fi gateway.
-Will AT&T MicroCell wireless use count against my monthly data allowance?
+If you have another gateway or router and it isn't secure, someone with a computer or other Wi-Fi-enabled device could access your home network, use your high-speed internet, and impact your usage.
+Common encryption protocols, such as Wireless Encryption Protocol (WEP) or Wi-Fi Protected Access (WPA), provides additional security.
+Does using wireless TV receivers count against my monthly data allowance?

 No – watching standard video through a wireless U-verse TV or DIRECTV receiver connected to your Wi-Fi gateway doesn’t count as data use.
 Pay-per-view video, software updates, and DVR schedule data count as data usage.

 If you subscribe to both services and pay for them on one bill, you’ll get unlimited home internet data.
-To combine bills at no additional cost, just go to att.com/CombineMyBills
+Sign up for combined billing

 Will streaming DIRECTV on my devices over my home Wi-Fi count against my data allowance?

 - 4K programming